 I’m a professional photographer and professional photography instructor.
 Working mainly as a photojournalist, I’ve done a lot of work (including over 500 jobs for the New York Times).
 My exhibited work received awards, and my photography classes were voted the “Best Art Class” in 2022 and 2018 by the readers of the Washington City Paper.

 Since I can remember, I’ve been interested in photography.
 I’ve been a professional photographer since the mid-1980s.
-I started helping friends be better photographers in 1997 and teaching photography professionally in 1999 and started teaching my DC photo classes in 2003.
+I started helping friends be better photographers in 1997.
+I began teaching photography professionally in 1999 and started teaching my DC photo classes in 2003.